WilianZilv/js-screen-recorder-desktop/README.md

 I wanted to develop a screen recorder just to see if it was possible using Electron JS, be free to do whatever you want

+By -hardcoded- default, the file destination is:

+Documents\Electron Records

 ## Getting Started

 Installation